Corridor of Mirrors (film)

-Corridor of Mirrors is a 1948 British drama film directed by Terence Young and starring Eric Portman, Edana Romney and Barbara Mullen.
-It was based on a novel by Chris Massie and featured the film debut of both Terence Young and Christopher Lee.
+Corridor of Mirrors is a 1948 British drama horror film directed by Terence Young and starring Eric Portman, Edana Romney and Barbara Mullen.
+It was based on a novel of the same title by Chris Massie and marked the film debut of both Terence Young and Christopher Lee.
+Stylistically it is a Gothic mystery.
+It was shot at the Studios Radio Cinema in Paris.
+The film's sets were designed by the art directors Terence Verity and Serge Piménoff.
+An independent production by Apollo Film, it was released by Rank's General Film Distributors.